 - Why not get your virtual small group watching the same video or resource, then come together through phone or video-link at an agreed time to reflect, discuss and pray for each other.

 We have linked to curated sets of resources for home Bible study and faith formation from great providers like Grow Ministries, BibleProject and Open Doors, including new studies each week from the latter two – click here to access.

 Good Shepherd Community Church provides all sorts of books for a good read but we will always make sure there is a copy of the 'Good Book' there for you.

-We have a Community Garden a Community Hub and a Men’s Shed with lots of happy dedicated volunteers to care of the library and we welcome any neighbourhood involvement and donations.
+We have a Community Garden, a Community Hub and a Men’s Shed with lots of happy dedicated volunteers.
+We welcome any neighborhood involvement and donations.

 Click here for details of the street library.